 17 Highly Volatile Cryptocurrencies to Watch in 2026

-Below are 17 coins that frequently show outsized moves in 2026.
+Below are 17 coins that frequently experience outsized moves.

 | Coin | Symbol | Main Use Case | Volatility Drivers |